 - qualification for trader tax status in the entity;

-- how best to handle general ledger accounting and trade accounting;
+- how best to handle general accounting and trade accounting;

 - how to handle pre-business education costs;